pulakk/Image2Image/README.md

 # Training New Models

 The main file to be used is `run.py`.
-Using the help argument `-h` we can view the various arguments are available for training the model.
+Using the help argument `-h` we can view the various arguments which are available for training a model.
 ```
 usage: run.py [-h] [-t] [-r] [-g] [-s SIZE] [-e EPOCHS] [-b BATCH_SIZE]
               model_file_path input_folder output_folder predictions_folder